FlutterKerala/DServers/README.md

         }
 ```

-### parameters
+### Parameters

-It will take a list of parameters
+It will take a list of parameters which takes in a parameters object.
-Which take Parameters object.

 ```dart
 parameters:[